Lifting Stars Pet Homecare

 What are the advantages of veterinary home care for my pet?

 There are many!
-At-home visits allow pets to avoid a stressful trip to the hospital.
+In-home visits allow pets to avoid a stressful trip to the hospital.
 These journeys can be difficult for timid cats, nervous dogs, or pets with underlying health conditions that can be exacerbated by stress.
-Veterinary home care is less taxing than in-hospital care for pets that are in pain, or for those having laboured breathing or difficulty walking.
+Veterinary home care is less taxing than in-hospital care for pets in pain or those with laboured breathing or difficulty walking.

 Hospitals do their best to make visits as comfortable as possible.
-However, unusual sounds, clinical smells, and memories of previous visits nonetheless contribute to our pets’ anxieties, despite our best intentions.
+However, despite our best intentions, unusual sounds, clinical smells, and memories of previous visits nonetheless contribute to our pets’ anxieties.
 In the home environment, pets are relaxed and comfortable.
 Because of this, a home visit allows for a more accurate assessment of your pet’s condition.

 What are the advantages of veterinary homecare for me?